2020 Social Media Platform Review for Reaching Young Adults

 Twitter is the preferred social network for news consumption.

-YouTube People visit YouTube for entert access the platform,with obile device,and 93% of video views are on mobile devices.
+YouTube People come to YouTube for entertainment and education.
+It’s not an exaggeration to say that video is king!
 Video traffic accounts for 80% of all consumer Internet traffic.
 YouTube is the second-largest search engine and the second most-visited website in the world.
 This is where young people spend most of their time online.

 Creating a YouTube account is very cheap.
 All you need is a camera and device to upload.
 YouTube is great for communicating ideas quickly and provides a storage place where content never dies.
 It can be revisited or reposted as many times as you want.